 Note: When you hide an item, the eye will have a cross mark.

 Tip: By clicking on a layer and dragging it, you can move a particular design on top or under; you could say that this works like the Arrange option (sent to the front, back, etc.).

-d.
+c.
 Blank Canvas

 e.
-Slice, Weld, Attach, Flatten and Contour
+Slice, Combine, Attach, Flatten, and Contour

-These tools you see here are incredibly important!
+These tools you see here are essential!
 So make sure you master them to perfection.